Agenda Committee 2023-2024

 AT-LARGE AGENDA COMMITTEE MEMBERS

-James J. Connell (Jim) is a professor in the Department of Physics and Astronomy with a joint appointment in the Space Science Center.
-He received his Ph.D. from Washington University in St. Louis.
+James J. Connell (Jim) (he/him/his) is a Professor in the Department of Physics and Astronomy with a joint appointment in the Space Science Center.
+Dr. Connell received his Ph.D. from Washington University in St. Louis.
 From graduate school he went to the Enrico Fermi Institute at the University of Chicago as academic research staff.
 His main work involved the High Energy Telescope (HET) on the Ulysses deep-space mission.
-In 2002 he moved to the University of New Hampshire as an associate professor.
-Since coming to UNH, Professor Connell has taught a variety of graduate and undergraduate Physics courses.
+In 2002 he moved to the University of New Hampshire as an Associate Professor.
+Since coming to UNH, Dr. Connell has taught a variety of graduate and undergraduate Physics courses.
 He developed and taught an interdisciplinary Inquiry Course, PHYS-444, "Myths and Misconceptions about Nuclear Science," which addresses nuclear physics, technology, policy and society.
 This course was in the first group of 444 courses ever taught.
-At UNH, he has continued his research on high-energy space radiation and instrumentation.
+At UNH, he continued his research on high-energy space radiation and instrumentation.
 He developed a new technique known as ADIS (Angle Detecting Inclined Sensors) which is the basis of the Energetic Heavy Ion Sensor (EHIS) for the GOES-R series of weather satellites.
-The first of four EHIS instruments was launched on 19 November 2016 on GOES-16 (nee GOES-R), and the second launched on 1 March 2018 on GOES-17 (nee GOES-S), with the third currently scheduled for December 2021.
-Professor Connell has served on a range of departmental and university committees and became a faculty senator in 2011.
+Three of five EHIS instruments are now on orbit: GOES-16 launched 19 November 2016; GOES-17, 1 March 2018; and GOES-18 1 March 2022.
+He is presently developing a synthetic diamond Cherenkov detector.
+He also has a patent pending on a novel approach to magnetic confinement nuclear fusion.
+Dr. Connell has served on a range of departmental and university committees and became a faculty senator in 2011.
 He has served on the Agenda Committee since AY2012-13 and acted as Parliamentarian since AY2013-14.